 Book Contributor Roundup The contributors to Turn This World Inside Out have done podcasts and dialogue webinars about the book over the year; I thought it might be nice to have them all in one place.
 Please note some of these are open access available publicly, and some, like Dawn Serra or the Healing Justice […]Read more "Contributor Roundup"

 Welcome back from summer!
 If you’re wanting more Nurturance Culture for your ears and eyes here are a few favourites from the first few months of the book going live: 1.
-Turn This World Inside Out on the Healing Justice Podcast!
-Podcast: https://open.spotify.com/episode/3fhM5qnMFHAQ7BvJ4cEkJY?si=ySqfJDYVTKSboKSbfxI9aQ Practice: https://open.spotify.com/episode/3X3FI2IWBGov55pht2wQQV?si=nT_5dJ9rS_yNmfW3Ax_qLg Perhaps the most exciting development of the summer is that you can […]Read more "News, Reviews, and Interviews"
+Interview with Isabella Wang in Room Magazine 2.
+Dawn Serra’s Sex Gets Real Podcast: https://www.dawnserra.com/ep280/ 3.
+Laborwave: https://player.fm/series/laborwave-revolution-radio/turn-this-world-inside-out-the-opposite-of-rape-culture-is-nurturance-culture-w-nora-samaran We explored some personal topics the host […]Read more "News, Reviews, and Interviews"

 It exists!
 The physical book has arrived!Read more "It Has Arrived!"